hkjeldsberg/kafka-docs/doks/_build/html/_sources/fundamentals.md

 ISR).
 If no ISR is available, producers will **pause** producing.
 Alternative, a configuration settings known as ** unclean leader election** can be set, which elects a new leder even if no ISR is available.

+## Replicas in Kafka

+Each topic may have multiple **replicas**.
+Replicas are distributed between brokers and provide guarantees for the availability of data.
+The amount of replicas is controller by the **replication factor**, set by the flag `--replication-factor N`.
+Give a replication factor of `3`, there will be 3 copies of each partition spread accross the brokers.Main goals of replicas:

+- Spread evenly amoung brokers
+- Each partition is on a different broker
+- Put replicas on different "racks" – where a broker can be located

+A default replication factor is controlled by the variable `default.replication.factor=N` in `server.properties`.

+## Handling Requests

+Between the Producer/Consumer and the Broker there is a request workflow.
+This includes an *acceptor thread*, *processor thread*, *IO thread*, *request queue*, and *response queue*.
+A request queue, is a request waiting to be processesd.
+Similarly, a repsonse queue is all requests waiting for being "picked up" by the processor thread/network thread.
+The IO thread is also known as the *request handler thread*.
+A **produce request** happens from Producer side, and **fetch request** happens from Replicas and Consumer side.
+Both requests go through the leader of the replicas; and requires a leader to be present.
+Each broker has a metadata list; a cache with all paritions and replicas allowing the client to figure out where the *leader* is.

+If `acks=all`; request is stored in buffer known as *purgatory* – until data is written to *all* replicas.
+This is a * zero copy* method, no duplication.
+A minumum number of messages can also be set to avoid small batches.

+## Partitions in Kafka

+Partitions within a topic are split between brokers, but partitions will never split up.
+Messages are appended to a partition, **never** removed.
+Partitions are stored under `log.dirs`.
+Within a partition in `log.dirs`, additional files exist; `.log` – the message, `.checkpoint` – to handle (leader) failures, `.snapshot` – internal Kafka snapshots.
+Remaining files are mappings between *message offset* and  *physical location*.

 ## Tough concepts of Kafka

 Main misconception: "Kafka is a queue".
 Instead, **Kafka is a log**.
 Second: event streams are **immutable**.
 If